Item - 2025.EX21.3

 Tracking Status

-- This item will be considered by Executive Committee on March 19, 2025.
-It will be considered by City Council on March 26, 27 and 28, 2025, subject to the actions of the Executive Committee.
+• This item was considered by the Executive Committee on March 19, 2025 and adopted without amendment.
+It will be considered by City Council on March 26 and 27, 2025.

 EX21.3 - Toronto Ferry Service Operational Review